cp024s/100-days-of-RTL/README.md

 ### Usage

 - Users are free to use, modify, and distribute this software in accordance with the terms of the license.
 - Contributors must agree to the project's Contributor License Agreement (CLA) before submitting pull requests.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.
+Please refer to the [Contributing user agreement](CONTRIBUTING.md) file for more details.